MpofuO/DunderMifflin/README.md

 ## Feature Goals
 My goal is a website that features the following:
 - Users should be able to register and login as a customer (implemented)
-- Employees are added by those in roles that have more authority (CEO and Manager) (implemented)
+- Employees are added by those in roles that have more authority (CEO and Manager) (not fully implemented)
 - Customers should be able to view all products, altogether or by category (implemented)
 - Customers should be able to view the details of a product, add a product to cart and to wishlist (implemented)
-- Customers should be able to place orders and view placed orders (implemented), cancel orders and view the order history
+- Customers should be able to place orders through a checkout page and view details of placed orders (implemented), cancel orders and view the order history
+- Customers should be able to add addresses where they expect their orders to be delivered to (implemented)
+- Customers should be able to select whether an rders should be delivery or will be collectedby the customer (implemented)
 - A CEO should be able to add a manager and a manager a salesperson
 - A salesperson should be able to process an order from the list of all placed orders
 - A salesperson shoul be able top add a product to inventory, edit the product (image, name, quantity, description)
-- Good user experience by adding user friendly error messages and alerts
+- Good user experience by adding user friendly error messages and alerts(implemented)

-Note: *Goals not tagged with (implemented) may be partially implemented*
+Note: *Goals not tagged with (implemented) may be partially implemented, not fully*

 Note: *These goals are subject to change as I build the project and find new ideas to try out*